emrecanduran/End-to-End-Azure-ML-Deployment/README.md

 - `X5 latitude`: Latitude of the location of the house
 - `X6 longitude`: Longitude of the location of the house
 - `Y house price of unit area`: Price of the house per unit area (price per square foot or square meter)(target)

+## Modeling & Evaluation & Deployment via Azure

+The aim of this project is to deploy a machine learning model using Azure cloud services.
+For demo purposes, a clean dataset was selected, and only the Random Forest Regressor algorithm was trained.
+Hyperparameters for the model were optimized using Optuna.

+Learning curve was plotted to conduct a Bias-Variance Analysis.
+Additionally, the feature importances were visualized to understand the relative importance of each feature in the model's predictions.
+The performance of the model was evaluated by comparing training and test results based on metrics such as Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), R-squared (R^2), Adjusted R-squared, Mean Absolute Percentage Error (MAPE), and Max Error.

+Furthermore, a single decision tree from the forest was visualized to provide insight into the model's decision-making process.
+Residuals and prediction error plots were generated to assess the model's performance and identify areas for improvement.

+Once the model was trained and evaluated, it was saved as a pickle file and utilized in the deployment process.
+An application was created using Flask, and Postman was used to obtain predictions via JSON data.
+The correctness of the predictions was verified in the created app.py file.
+Finally, the model was deployed via a web application hosted on Azure cloud services, providing users with access to real-time predictions.